emschu/oerc/README.md

 `$ sudo systemctl [enable|disable] oerc`.

-If you enable both services by default, please keep in mind that the PostgreSQL database needs to be available too, so ensure to enable the postgres database service as well.
+If you enable the service by default, please keep in mind that the database needs to be available too.
+If you use PostgreSQL, ensure to enable the PostgreSQL database service as well.

 ### Channel list